rimstar.org Electrets

 The wires are in the holes and some tape has been wrapped around to make sure the wires press firmly into the holes.
 Since the wire ends are in the holes, ionization from them is minimized, if not eliminated.
 Look again at the pictures above to see the wire/electrode in place.

 Step 2 is to apply a high voltage across the electret.
 This can be dangerous if an electrical arc will cause an explosion from whatever material you are using for your electret.
 If that's possible then it's best to pick a different material.
 With wax, an arc can cause the wax to splatter, causing a burn if it hits you.
-For advice on handling this, see the Scientific American article "How to make an electret" by C.L.Stong, November 1960, on Richard Haider's website, specifically starting in column one on the first page, then the second page, endng on the third.

 In making some electrets, I turned off the heat and turned on the voltage to 6kV.
 At this point the electret was still liquid.
 When wax is heated, its internal resistance goes down.
 As wax cools its internal resistance goes up.
 So the voltage would slowly creap up and at around 6.5kV I'd turn it back down.
 I had to do this repeatedly until the wax cooled sufficiently for its internal resistance to stabalize.